wp-plugins/kk-star-ratings/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Update: Restricted admin scripts to render in its own page scope.

 = 2.2 =
 * Fix: jquery ui causing problems in wordpress 3.5.
 It is removed because no longer required.